 Like I mentioned before, my personal diet includes foods that are low in carbs regardless of what they are.
 Some choose to avoid low sugar ketchup because it is sweetened with sucralose.

-This is not a deal breaker for me, especially because 1 tbsp of the brand I use only has 1 carb.
+This is not a deal breaker for me, especially because 1 tablespoon of the brand I use only has 1 carb.

 Heinz No Sugar Added Ketchup - 1 gram of carbs per 1 tbsp